-Total debt decreased \$12 million to \$206.3 million during the year ended December 31, 2017 from \$218.3 million during the year ended December 31, 2016.
-The decrease is due to the current year debt principal payments made, as well as the refunding of the 2016 warrants and 2009 Bonds.
+Total debt decreased \$1.4 million to \$204.9 million during the year ended December 31, 2018 from \$206.3 million during the year ended December 31, 2017.
+The decrease is due to the current year debt principal payments made offset by the issuance of a note payable.

-The District received an affirmed AA-/Stable rating by Fitch Ratings for both the 2012A and 2012B water banking revenue refunding bonds issued to replace variable debt.
+The District received an affirmed AA- rating by Fitch Ratings for both the 2012A and 2012B water banking revenue refunding bonds issued to replace variable debt.